Premenstrual Syndrome (PMS)

 The symptoms of PMS may look like other conditions or medical problems.
 Talk with a healthcare provider for diagnosis.

 How is PMS diagnosed?

-Aside from a complete health history and physical and pelvic exam, there are very few additional tests.
-Your healthcare provider may ask that you keep a journal of your symptoms for several months to better assess the timing, severity, onset, and duration of symptoms.
+There are very few additional tests aside from a complete health history and physical and pelvic exam.
+Your healthcare provider may ask that you keep a journal of your symptoms for several months.
+This is to better assess the timing, severity, onset, and duration of symptoms.

 How is PMS treated?